namiranian/CCA_perisylvian/README.md

 project-root/
 │
 ├── README
-├── input_data/
+├── reg_out_age.py                    # code to regress out the age from structural and functional data in python ├── input_data/
 │   ├── subject_list.csv              # list of the subjects enrolled in this study
 │   ├── metrics/
 │   │   ├── morphologicalfeats.csv        # Structural metrics
 │   │   ├── Falff.csv                     # Functional metric (fALFF)